 The amount of PTCCG payable is based on the actual childcare costs.
-CCG will pay up to 85% of actual childcare costs for a full-time student and the PTCCG pays up to 75% of the 85% of the actual cost of registered or approved childcare on a pro-rated basis in accordance with intensity of part-time study (regulation 98).
+CCG will pay up to 85% of actual childcare costs for a full-time student and the PTCCG pays up to 75% of the 85% of the actual cost of registered or approved childcare on a pro-rated basis in accordance with intensity of part-time study (regulation 98, 2017 Regulations/ regulation 77(2), 2018 Regulations).
 The maximum amounts of PTCCG payable are as follows.

-- For one dependent child, up to 75% of the 85% full-time equivalent of the actual childcare costs, paying up to a maximum grant of £121.13 per week pro-rated based upon intensity of study. - For two or more dependent children, up to 75% of the 85% full-time equivalent of actual childcare costs, paying up to a maximum grant of £205.92 per week (i.e. a maximum of 85% of £323 actual childcare costs) pro-rated based upon intensity of study.
-The maximum annual PTCCG for a student with two or more dependent children using childcare for the whole year is £10, 707.45 (subject to pro rata calculations undertaken in regulation 98).
+- For one dependent child, up to 75% of the 85% full-time equivalent of the actual childcare costs, paying up to a maximum grant of £121.13 per week pro-rated based upon intensity of study. - For two or more dependent children, up to 75% of the 85% full-time equivalent of actual childcare costs, paying up to a maximum grant of £205.91 per week pro-rated based upon intensity of study.

-From AY 2014/15, where a childcare provider has not been identified, the amount of childcare grant payable will be based on 75% of the 85% full time equivalent of actual childcare costs, subject to a maximum grant of £115 per week (regulation 97 (8)).
+From AY 2014/15, where a childcare provider has not been identified, the amount of childcare grant payable will be based on 75% of the 85% full time equivalent of actual childcare costs, subject to a maximum grant of £115 per week (regulation 92(8), 2017 Regulations/ regulation 76(4), 2018 Regulations).
 This lower rate payment will be made until details of the childcare provider have been submitted but subject to a maximum of one academic quarter (usually a term).
 Once a childcare provider has been identified, the Childcare Grant entitlement should be reassessed using the appropriate maximum amount for one or more children.

-These amounts are subject to a pro rata calculation undertaken at regulation 98.
-See also section 6.3 for the part-time dependants' grant assessment.
+These amounts are subject to a pro rata calculation undertaken at regulation 98, 2017 Regulations/ regulation 77(2), 2018 Regulations.
+See also section 10.5 for the part-time dependents' grant assessment.